seedifferently/apidocs-v4/source/includes/_eligibility.md

 | /eligibility/ | POST        | Determine eligibility via an X12 270 Request For Eligibility |

 All eligibility requests must include a valid Provider NPI.
-Some trading partners require that the submitting provider’s NPI be registered or be a participating provider with that health plan to successfully check eligibility.
+Further, some trading partners require that the submitting provider’s
+NPI be registered or be a participating provider with that health plan to successfully check eligibility.
+For the full list of these requirements, please check out our [Trading Partners page](https://platform.pokitdok.com/tradingpartners/eligibility#/).

 The Eligibility endpoint allows you to request eligibility for service types.
 The service_type parameter allows you to specify particular service(s), however, if no service type is specified the request will be made for general benefit coverage (health_benefit_plan_coverage).
 Some trading partners may not support specific service type inquiries.
 A full listing of possible service_types values is included [below](#service-type).

+#### Accepted Parameters
 Some trading partners allow combinations of the below parameters to return a successful eligibility response.
 PokitDok now only requires those specific parameters required by the trading partner being called.
-Details on available search options per trading partner can be found by using the [Trading Partners](#trading-partners) endpoint.
-There are example eligibility requests for each of the search option combinations to the right as well.
+Details on available search options per trading partner can be found by using the Trading Partners endpoint.
+There are example eligibility requests for each of the search option combinations below.

-#### Accepted Parameters

-The /eligibility/ endpoint accepts the following parameters:
+The `/eligibility/` endpoint accepts the following parameters:

 | Parameter                  | Description                                                                                                                                                                                                     |
 |:---------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|